-Biden, Xi to hold fifth talk of their presidencies Thursday
+Biden, Xi holding fifth talk of their presidencies Thursday

-WASHINGTON (AP) — President Joe Biden will speak Thursday morning with China’s Xi Jinping, the fifth conversation of their presidencies, as the two leaders chart the future of their complicated relationship at a time of simmering economic and geopolitical tensions.
+WASHINGTON (AP) — President Joe Biden is speaking Thursday morning with China’s Xi Jinping, the fifth conversation of their presidencies, as the two leaders chart the future of their complicated relationship at a time of simmering economic and geopolitical tensions.

-The call, at 8:30 a.m.
+The call, which began at 8:33 a.m.
 EDT, comes as Biden aims to find new ways to work with the rising global power as well as strategies to contain China’s influence around the world.
 Differing perspectives on global health, economic policy and human rights have long tested the relationship — with China’s refusal to condemn Russia’s invasion of Ukraine adding further strain.

 The latest pressure point has been House Speaker Nancy Pelosi’s potential visit to Taiwan, the island that governs itself democratically and receives informal defensive support from the U.S., but which China considers part of its territory.
 Beijing has said it would view such a trip as a provocation, a threat U.S. officials are taking with heightened seriousness in light of Russia’s incursion into Ukraine.